-Compass Calibration This option is available only when Magu (electronic magnetic compass) is also present on the CAN bus.
+This option is available only when Magu (electronic magnetic compass) is also present on the CAN bus.
 Before you do the calibration, you need to finish the AHRS calibration.
-Compass and AHRS work in pair and information from AHRS greatly increases the precision of compass.
-Please, also make sure that the system is running at least for 15 minutes.
+Please, make sure that the system is running at least for 15 minutes.
 This time is required to warm up the electronic and stabilize the numerical filters.